thewildandy/TwaBodyClass/README.md

 TwaBodyClass
 ============

-Provides tools for adding classes to the body element from various places within an application.
+A ZF2 module providing tools for adding classes to the body element from various places within an application.

 To Do
 -----